What: Hispanic Consumers have a Distinct Pattern of Online Social Behaviors according to a ShareThis, Unilever and Mindshare Research.

 “Regardless of social channel, sharing is the purest expression of interest-based activity that gives us the intelligence we need to make our media planning more efficient,” Gail Tifford, Senior Director, North American Media, Unilever added.

-Join us at the HISPANIC PORTS MARKETING FORUM..
+Join us at the HISPANIC SPORTS MARKETING FORUM..
 The first day of #Portada15 (Sept.
 16 &Sept.
 17, 2015 in NYC) will be all about Sports Marketing and insights and best practices on how best to use sports content to connect with the exploding Hispanic demographic!